 - Use fire roasted crushed tomatoes, again for best flavor.

 - Cook the soup in a 6-quart dutch oven or soup pot (or larger).
 This recipe makes 8 generous servings, so you’ll need a large pot!

 - White Bean Soup with Bacon and Kale

 - Italian Sausage Soup with White Beans

 - Swedish Meatball Soup

 - Veggie-Packed Hamburger Soup

-Did you make this sausage tortellini soup?
+Did you make this Sausage Tortellini Soup with Kale?
 I’d love to know how it turned out!
-Leave a comment and a rating below
+Leave a comment and a rating below.

 Sausage Tortellini Soup with KalePrint Recipe Rate this Recipe Pin Recipe